 - Canvas Announcements can be used to broadcast information to all members of a course.
 You can also opt to display the most recent announcements at the top of your course homepage.

 - Canvas discussions can be used for asynchronous communication in your Canvas course, including class discussions.
 A Q&A discussion where students can bring their questions and concerns can help reduce one-on-one email exchanges.

 - Ask students to use email primarily for questions of a personal nature.

-- Webex and Google Hangouts can be used for synchronous online meetings and online office hours.
+- Zoom and Google Hangouts can be used for synchronous online meetings and online office hours.